community-tech-alliance/airbyte-source-sprout-social/TESTING.md

 To test the `read` command, which actually reads data, you need to also pass in a path to a file containing the "configured catalog," which defines the streams and their configurations to be run.
 This is a JSON configuration file that defines the streams to be read from the source, along with any stream-specific configurations (like if the data should be synced with full refresh or incremental updates).

 You can use different JSON files to test out different streams individually.
-Here's an example of a catalog file that only tests a single stream, called "customers":
+Here's an example of a catalog file that tests two streams, `client_metadata` and `customer_profiles`:

 ```text
 {